sleepypioneer/lagreene-ceramics/README.md

 make deps
 ```

+Dependencies can also be outputted as a requirements file (required for Heroku deployment) by running `make create-requirements-file`.

 ##### Setting environment variables

 The postgresql Database requires a password, you can save this in a `.env` file.
-Copy the `.template_env`, fill in the values and rename it.
+Copy the `app/.template_env`, keeping it inside the `app/` directory and fill in the values and rename it.

 #### Running the App locally